 Q2.
 Where did bonsai originate?
-The techniques used to control the growth of trees are centuries old and are known to have been used by the Romans.
+The techniques used to control the growth of trees are centuries old.
 The Chinese used the techniques for producing artistic pot plants, but it was the Japanese who formalised the art as it is known today.

 Q4.
 Are they special trees?
 No, they are normal trees and plants that are trained to their beautiful shapes and kept in their miniature form by special techniques.

 Q5.
 Can any plant be used for bonsai?
 As bonsai means "plant in a tray", within that definition any plant could be used.
 However, traditionally the idea of a tree in a container is accepted, so whatever is used should be capable of being trained to represent a tree.

 Q6.
 How are they kept small?
 It is a combination of top pruning and careful control of nutrients that keeps them to their chosen size.

 Q7.
 How big do bonsai grow?
 A bonsai can be as large or as small as you like.
 The miniaturising techniques enable you to grow what suits you best.

 Q8.
 Is the hobby expensive?
 To purchase ready made bonsai can be expensive, but the hobby can be easily adapted to suit any pocket.
 Seeds, cuttings and seedlings can be obtained easily and at minimal cost.

 Q9.
 Are bonsai valuable ?
 The value of a bonsai can range from an easily affordable price to thousands of pounds, depending on several things: a) the age b) the species c) its artistic merit d) whether cultivated or gathered from the wild.
 The most prized trees are those that were obtained from the wild, but the value of any bonsai appreciates as the years pass.